A parapet wall is a dwarf or low wall that is constructed along the edge of the terrace, roof, balcony, walkway, passage, etc.

 d.
 To prevent the vehicles from falling off a bridge.

 e.
-To prevent the dust from entering into the structure through the air on the rooftop.
+To prevent the dust from entering into the rooftop.

 1. Based on Appearance

-According to the appearance of the parapet wall, it can be classified into four major categories namely plain, embattled, perforated and panelled parapet wall.
+According to the appearance of the parapet wall, it can be classified into four major categories naming plain, embattled, perforated, and paneled parapet wall.

 a.
 Plain Parapet Wall

-However, this parapet walls is not aesthetically pleasing i.e. dull in appearance.
+~ This parapet wall is not aesthetically pleasing i.e. dull in appearance.